India CSR Network

 This is a necessary step before qualifying to think on next level of business maturity in terms of creating shared value.
 To ‘create’ a system with multiple stakeholders, each needs to be clear of their priorities and rights.
 Else the effort is an unbiased one-sided one.
 It’s like fighting an empty bare feet with swords and arrows, when you are well aware that the other side is equipped with sophisticated rocket missiles.
 Create some level of understanding, create scientific feedback loops and nurture capacity before delving into solving the big problem.

 With all such clarifications and explanations on why the current regulation on CSR has been made and what is the pitch desired to implement the same, we hope the conscious thought of crafting CSR in process of creating shared value being disjointed is apparent.
-It’s a challenge for all parties with the curtain being already drawn up and the stage is visible to the world, we have no more option to run away from the performance.
-We need to perform and that too with confidence and perfection, with ears waiting to hear the resounding applause from the world audience.
-The story has been scripted in India, the actors in the drama are Indian and success of the show rests on Indians as well.
+It’s a challenge for all parties with the curtain being already drawn up and the stage is visible to the world, we have no more option

-(The author is an electrical engineer, having worked in key position of international development with a Thai-Japanese manufacturer.
-Currently she is trained with IICA as a professional CSR trainer and authors articles on social sector developments in India and Thailand)
+The author is an electrical engineer, having worked in key position of international development with a Thai-Japanese manufacturer.
+Currently she is trained with IICA as a professional CSR trainer and authors articles on social sector developments in India and Thailand

 Tags: CSRRiddhi GhoshShared Value or Sharing Your Value

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts